treasure-data/treasure-boxes/integration-box/scorer-cloud/README.md

 ![scorer-edge-running](images/scorer-edge-running.png)

+> SCORER Edge provides an option to immediately analyze a video stream on the Raspberry Pi-based edge device.
+See [Pedestrian Count with SCORER Edge](../scorer-edge/) for more information.

 ### Define a rule (algorithm) running for incoming video streams

 Select the Running camera viewer, and create a new rule with SenseVideo algorithm: